LVN to BSN Program Entry Requirements

 - Completion of the Pre-Nursing Core, or their equivalents, with an overall GPA of 2.75.
 For program entry, all Pre-Nursing Core courses or equivalents must be completed by the end of the Spring semester prior to Fall admission.
 We do not have a limit on how many Core courses can be in progress in the Spring semester.

 - Students must complete prerequisite (Pre-Nursing Core) courses with a grade of C or better (grade of C- is not acceptable), and courses with substandard grades can be repeated only once.
 This includes any science labs which may be listed as separate courses.
 For repeated Pre-Nursing Core courses, the first grade earned will be averaged with the second grade earned, in the calculation of the overall Core GPA.

 - Minimum overall college/university GPA and at least 2.0

 - Applicants must show proof of being IV Certified.
-Proof of IV certification must be submitted to our School of Nursing by May 2, 2012 for a Fall 2012 admit to the program.
+Proof of IV certification must be submitted to our School of Nursing by the submittal deadline for a Fall admit to the program.